 An appropriate off-target bin size can be computed as the product of the average target region size and the foldenrichment of sequencing reads in targeted regions, such that roughly the same number of reads are mapped to onand off-target bins on average - roughly proportional to the level of on-target enrichment.
+The autobin command (below) can quickly estimate these values, but you are free to specify your own.

-The preliminary coverage information can be obtained with the script CalculateHsMetrics in the Picard suite (http://picard.sourceforge.net/), or from the console output of the CNVkit coverage command when run on the target regions.
+Average off-target coverage depths can also be obtained with the script CalculateHsMetrics in the Picard suite (http://picard.sourceforge.net/), or from the console output of the CNVkit coverage command when run on the target regions.